This is a follow-up article on The perks of offering brand strategy as a designer.

 - You end up with a design that does not meet the expectations of the client or the creative brief which in turn evokes endless revisions

 Do you know what’s missing here?
 The ability to turn that information you acquire during the creative brief into actionable, growth driven steps that your clients can then use to continuously grow their brand, instead of simply changing the logo across social media.

-Turn that questionnaire into a full conversation or workshop meeting where you cover every strategic section of the creative brief template.
+Turn that questionnaire into a full conversation or discovery workshop meeting where you cover every strategic section of the discovery template.